irobertson/annotation-constraints/README.md

 * **@NewInstanceConstructible** requires that the target type have a constructor with no arguments so that it can be constructed via `Class.newInstance()`.

-## Adding constraints to existing annotations
+## Adding constraint meta-annotations to existing annotations

-You may want to add a constraint to an annotation for which you don't control the source code.
-Here's how to do that.
+You may want to add a constraint meta-annotation to some annotation for which you don't control the source code.
+Here's how to do just that.

-1. Create a new annotation and add constraints to it.
+1. Create a new annotation and add constraint meta-annotations to it.
 1. Annotate your new annotation with `@ProvidesConstraintsFor(ExistingAnnotation.class)`.
 1. To register your new annotation with annotation-constraints, create a text file named `com.overstock.constraint.provider.constraint-providers` under `META-INF` with the fully-qualified binary class